An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Malta, Maltese, Maltesi, Maletto, Malvezzi and others.

-First found in Sicilia or Sicily an island in the Mediterranean, a part of Italy.
+First found in Sardinia (Italian: Sardegna, Sardinian: Sardigna), the second largest island in the Mediterranean Sea.
 The original inhabitants were Sicels.
 Research shows that records of the Maltese family date back to the noble Maltese family in Sicily, where Remigio Maltese was a castleowner in Lentini and Paolino Maltese obtained the castle of Stafenda in 1230.
 The Greeks colonized in 735 B.C.
 Phoenician settlements began in 6th century.
 Carthaginians arrived 410.
 Romans arrived, then the Saracens.
 Then the Norman Conquest said to be Sicily's brightest hour, 1057 A.D. and taking 35 years.
 They made Sicilians the leading Maritimes power in the Mediterranean, and King Roger of Sicily one of the greatest Kings in Europe.
 From Sicily they invaded Greece.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

 This web page shows only a small excerpt of our Maltese research.
 Another 147 words(10 lines of text) covering the years 1547, 1571 and 1753 are included under the topic Early Maltese History in all our PDF Extended History products.